 EDP Renewables’ story in the U.S. began in 2007 when we embraced the growing demand for clean energy and acquired Horizon Wind Energy LLC.
 Since then, EDP Renewables has more than doubled our wind power production, becoming one of the world’s largest producers.
-In North America, we have developed more than 7,000 megawatts (MW) and operate more than 7,200 MW of renewable energy projects that generate power, enrich rural communities, and accelerate growth toward a sustainable future.
+In North America, we have developed more than 8,800 megawatts (MW) and operates more than 8,200 MW of renewable energy projects that generate power, enrich rural communities, and accelerate growth toward a sustainable future.

 - 1998 – Zilkha Renewable Energy is founded.

 - 2001 – Madison Wind Farm is commissioned, becoming the company’s first operational project and the first utility-scale wind project in New York.